jreivilo/paleo_billet_bot/README.md

 Add your API key for pushbullet.

 Use it on a Raspberry Pi 4.
-To use it on Windows/Mac, use chrome instaed of Chromium.
+To use it on Windows/Mac, use chrome instead of Chromium.